secretstartups/handbook/culture/all-remote/events/index.html.md

 ## What is a remote work summit?

 A summit is typically a formal, standalone event with a narrowly defined focus.
-Remote summits may be by invitation only and encourage idea-sharing, discussion, or invite a specialized group of people to focus on solving a specific problem, such as GitLab's Remote Future Summit.
+Remote summits may be by invitation only and encourage idea-sharing, discussion, or invite a specialized group of people to focus on solving a specific problem, such as the Remote Future Summit.

 ### The Remote Future Summit